xuyang-liu16/GlobalCom2/README.md

 ## 👍 Acknowledgment
-We extend our gratitude to the open-source efforts of [LLaVA](https://github.com/haotian-liu/LLaVA).
+We extend our gratitude to the open-source efforts of [LLaVA](https://github.com/haotian-liu/LLaVA) and [LLM-viewer](https://github.com/hahnyuan/LLM-Viewer/).

 ## 📩 Contact